What are the health benefits of milk protein?

 What is the difference between casein and whey?

-Casein digests slowly, providing amino acids on a sustained basis, whereas whey is fast absorbing, ideal for post-workout recovery.
+Casein digests slowly, providing amino acids in a sustained manner, while whey is fast-absorbing, ideal for post-workout recovery.

 Can milk protein help with weight loss?